TalEinav/CrossStudyCompletion/README.md

 To apply our method to an example dataset, follow the three steps below.

 1. Download the dataset `InfluenzaData.csv` from the current directory.
-2. Load the R packages and R functions in main_function.R.
+2. Load the R packages and R functions in `main_function.R`.
-3. Run the R script example.R in the current directory.
+3. Run the R script `example.R` in the current directory.

 For further questions and inquiries, please contact Rong Ma (rongm@stanford.edu).